Puerto Vallarta Beaches and the Beaches of Banderas Bay -

 Some Beaches of Puerto Vallarta and Banderas Bay

 There are some 90-100 miles of sensational coastline (and an estimated 30-40 miles of sandy beaches) on Banderas Bay, the largest natural bay in Mexico and the seventh largest in the world.
 Along much of the central area (Puerto Vallarta) and northern parts of the Bay (Nuevo Vallarta, Bucerias, La Cruz and Punta de Mita), you can find beaches that often stretch for miles.
-To add to the pleasure of these beaches, from November to March a siting of whales or schools of dolphins is not unusual.
+To add to the pleasure of these beaches, from November to March a sighting of whales or schools of dolphins is not unusual.
 Swimming, parasailing, surfing, fishing, boogie-boarding, banana boat rides, sailing, snorkeling, scuba diving and the use of kayaks and jet skis are popular outdoor activities/facilities in the Banderas Bay area.
 One finds in Puerto Vallarta and the northern resort areas many beach restaurants and concessions, ranging from ritzy hotel dining to palapa covered restaurants with basic amenities, good food and local prices.
 Listed below are many of the beaches around the Bay, starting with Puerto Vallarta and heading south.

 Playa de Oro extends from the Marina Terminal to the Pitillal River in the North Hotel Zone in front of the Crown Paradise, Hacienda Buenaventura and Krystal Vallarta hotels.